 - Engage with the 'Clean by Design' program for water and energy efficiency - © Ensure that the chemicals used are verified against the Kering Manufacturing Restricted Substances List (MRSL).
 See Appendix: Summary of Kering Chemical Management Policy for more info on the MRSL - © Ensure compliance with the Kering Product Restricted Substances List (PRSL).
 Compliance with the PRSL must be ensured by the supplier through product testing and each Kering supplier must guarantee PRSL compliance of its products.
-Moreover, Kering will oversee an internal testing program of the products as an additional auditing measure - Address microfiber leakage pollution
+Moreover, Kering will oversee an internal testing program of the products as an additional auditing measure - Address microfiber shedding pollution - Consider integrating best available technologies (BATs, see BOX 3 in Textile processing chapter) which help reduce water use and water pollution in wool processing steps (particularly scouring and dyeing)